What Is Inner Conflict? It’s a Battle Between You and Yourself

 And when we face those inner battles, overcome them, and sometimes make peace, we slowly become more mature.

-If you’re experiencing conflict right now, that’s proof that you’re living your life seriously.
+If you’re experiencing inner conflict right now, that’s proof that you’re living your life seriously.

 So don’t fear it—see it as a chance to understand yourself better.